alexBeslic/rpi_gimbal/README.md

     dtoverlay=pwm,pin=18,func=2

-After rebooting your RPI check if everything is working on run:
+After rebooting your RPI check if everything is working run:

     lsmod | grep pwm

-and looking for pwm_bcm2835
+and looking for **pwm_bcm2835**
 See: [here](https://github.com/dotnet/iot/blob/main/Documentation/raspi-pwm.md#:~:text=IOException%3A%20Permission%20denied-,Enabling%20hardware%20PWM,-In%20order%20to)